vippsas/vipps-developers/newsletters/2021-06-newsletter.md

   phone number, name, email address, postal address, birthdate, national identity number and bank accounts.

-You can then automatically give your loyal customers benefits such as discounts, freebies, connect them to your own loyalty programme, etc.
+You can then automatically give your loyal customers benefits such as discounts, freebies, connect them to your own loyalty program.
 More information:

 * [Vipps Logg inn: Product information](https://vipps.no/produkter-og-tjenester/bedrift/logg-inn-med-vipps/logg-inn-med-vipps/)